teeyohan/GSPrompt-main/README.md

 , and place them in the "GSPrompt-main/data/" directory.

-## Training and evaluation
+## Training and Testing
-For training and evaluation, use the following script:
+For training and testing, use the following script:

 For NYUDv2:
 - `bash run_gsp_nyud.sh`